 It’s the quintessential journey for almost every Singaporean couple - apply for a BTO flat, get engaged, get married, get a house and then have kids.
-So if you’re reading this, congratulations on checking off those milestones!
-But that also means that you’ve recently had to pay your remaining downpayment for your house and probably a wedding, which is not exactly small expenses, to say the least.
+So, if you’re reading this, congratulations on checking off those milestones!
+But that also means that you’ve recently had to pay your remaining downpayment for your house and probably a wedding, which is not exactly a small expense, to say the least.

-Now, after getting the keys to your house, you’re probably scrambling to find ways to lower your renovation costs, after creating a massive hole in your wallet.
-Here are some ways you can easily cut down on renovation costs without having to sacrifice too much on creating your dream home.
+Now, after getting the keys to your house, you’re probably scrambling to find ways to lower your renovation costs after creating a massive hole in your wallet.
+The following sections are some ways you can easily cut down on renovation costs without having to sacrifice too much to create your dream home.

 1. Set a realistic budget and stick to it